Table of Contents

 The reason I fully trust sustainable certifications is that I know certified companies are held to high standards of accountability and transparency, demonstrating their genuine commitment to sustainability.
 In general, most sustainably certified companies must:

-• Adhere to strict standards: Sustainably certified companies must adhere to stringent rules, including specific guidelines for the use of toxic chemicals, requirements for fair labor practices, waste management strategies, supply chain transparency, and more.
+• Adhere to strict standards: Sustainably certified companies must adhere to stringent rules, including specific guidelines for the use of toxic chemicals in clothes, requirements for fair labor practices, waste management strategies, supply chain transparency, and more.

 • Undergo rigorous assessments: To get certified, companies must undergo regular audits and provide detailed documentation of their sustainability practices and environmental performance to verify compliance with the certification’s requirements.